Gamer6MD/CS2_SkinsMarket_Price/README.md

 # CS2 SkinsMarket Price Tracker (Data Feed)
 This repository serves as a centralized data hub for Counter-Strike 2 skin prices, collected directly from the Steam Community Market.
-The project is dedicated to providing up-to-date market information in a machine-readable format (.json).
+The project is dedicated to providing up-to-date market information in a machine-readable format (.json) completely free.
 ## 📊 Provided Data
 The repository contains the prices.json file, which includes:
  * Real-time Prices: Current listing values on the Steam Market (in USD).
 Data time is UTC+02:00 (Romania, Bucharest / Moldova, Chisinau)